xytovl/steam-runtime-tools/docs/container-runtime.md

 This is not a stable situation: a game that happened to work in Ubuntu 20.04 could easily be broken by a routine upgrade to Ubuntu 22.04.

-The *Steam Linux Runtime* compatibility tool, app ID 1070560, uses the same container technology as `soldier` to mitigate this problem.
+The *Steam Linux Runtime 1.0 (scout)* compatibility tool, app ID 1070560, uses the same container technology as `soldier` to mitigate this problem.
 It will automatically be downloaded to your Steam library as `steamapps/common/SteamLinuxRuntime` if it is selected to run a particular game, or if a game requires it.